-Join us in April for our second ART IN PLACE commission, SONIC HILL, and hear the rich and diverse history of Wireless Hill broadcasted through a striking site-specific audio sculpture, shaped like a telecommunications tower.
+In April 2019, our second ART IN PLACE commission, SONIC HILL, presented the rich and diverse history of Wireless Hill broadcasted through a striking site-specific audio sculpture, shaped like a telecommunications tower.

 Wireless Hill has been a place of communication for thousands of years, previously by the Bibbulmun people as a look out and place to send smoke signals, and after as the site of the Applecross Wireless Station from 1912 to 1968.